 Closed-door sessions specific for law enforcement, government agencies & military around the world

-Access to this day of sessions will be made available only to registrants who can identify through a work email address
+Access to this day of sessions will be made available only to registrants who can identify through a government work email address

 This day will see a series of leading speakers from national security agencies, law enforcement & militaries from around the world share valuable insights on the role OSINT plays in the modern information environment, how it applies to a range of topics from counter-terrorism, counter-human-trafficking, modern combative environments & criminal investigations.